-Amid China’s bumpy rise, Xi faces delicate moment at UN

-The Xinhua news agency lauded him as as a “champion of the U.N. ethos,” and commentaries laid out his expectations and plans as he prepared for virtual meetings with his colleagues at the U.N.
-General Assembly.

-All of the propaganda was peppered with assertions of China’s long history as a paragon of world cooperation, and of Xi as a leading voice of reason on the international stage.
+China’s Xi: COVID reveals isolationism as a futile pursuit

+China has a longtime practice of reflexively rejecting any criticism of its policies.
+Tuesday was no exception.
+While Xi, being prerecorded and not there, could not rebut what Trump said, his U.N. ambassador was on site in the General Assembly chamber and responded directly while introducing the Xi video.

+“At this moment, the world needs more solidarity and cooperation, and not a confrontation,” Zhang Jun said.
+“We need to increase mutual confidence and trust, and not the spreading of political virus.
+China resolutely rejects the baseless accusation against China.”

-But scattered clues suggest some unease as China looks to manage its staggering — and staggeringly complex — military, economic and political rise while confronting the aggressive containment strategies of the world’s current superpower, the United States, and its friends and allies.
+Xi spoke at a historical moment in which China is working to manage its staggering — and staggeringly complex — military, economic and political rise while confronting the aggressive containment strategies of the world’s current superpower, the United States, and its friends and allies.

 “Xi Jinping has his work cut out for him at the General Assembly,” said Mike Mazza, a China analyst at the American Enterprise Institute in Washington.
 He pointed to tensions with Europe over trade and investment, climate and human rights, in addition to the Trump administration’s more consistently confrontational approach to China.

-Xi has failed to leverage ill feelings between many European leaders and U.S. President Donald Trump, while a potential detente with Japan has stalled.
+Xi has failed to leverage ill feelings between many European leaders and Trump, while a potential detente with Japan has stalled.
 Relations with Australia have nosedived over allegations of spying and political manipulation and calls for an investigation into the Chinese origins of the coronavirus outbreak, Mazza said.

-Despite distancing itself from Washington in favor of Beijing in recent years, the Philippines recently backed away from a threat to cancel a key military pact with the United States, another setback to Beijing’s push to dominate the region.

 These troubles are, “by and large, problems of its own making,” Mazza said of China.

-As aggressive as Beijing can seem to its neighbors when using its fast-expanding military and powerful economy to carve out what it sees as its natural sphere of influence in Asia, this is a fragile moment in what’s often seen as China’s inevitable rise as a superpower.
+As aggressive as Beijing can seem to its neighbors when using its expanding military and powerful economy to carve out what it sees as its natural sphere of influence in Asia, this is a fragile moment in what’s often seen as China’s inevitable rise as a superpower.

-Beijing has faced criticism over the continuing fallout from the coronavirus pandemic, which originated in China late last year.
-Some say Beijing initially attempted to cover up the outbreak before seeking to take advantage of its response for public relations ends.
+Beijing has faced criticism over the continuing fallout from the coronavirus pandemic, which originated in Wuhan province late last year.
+Some say Beijing initially attempted to cover up the outbreak before seeking to take advantage of its response for public-relations ends.

 There’s outrage over China’s severe restriction of civil rights in Hong Kong following its imposition on the semi-autonomous city of a sweeping national security law, and over widespread accusations of mass detentions and cultural genocide against Muslims in the Xinjiang region.
 And there’s wariness also over China’s rising pressure and military threats against Taiwan, the self-governing island democracy that Beijing claims as its own territory.